macprog-guy/shout/README.md

 Please send pull requests improving the usage and fixing bugs, improving documentation and providing better examples, or providing some testing, because these things are important.

 ## License
-shout is available under the [MIT license](https://tldrlegal.com/license/mit-license).
+topics is available under the [MIT license](https://tldrlegal.com/license/mit-license).